Skip to content

 Calls are placed through the CallClient and events are received using the CallClientListener.
 The call client is owned by the SinchClient and accessed using sinchClient.callClient.

-Set Up an App-to-App Call
+Set up an App-to-App call

 var callClient = sinchClient.callClient;